adhyayan-ai/PDFbot/README.md

 # **PDFBot**

 PDFBot is an intelligent chatbot designed to generate responses enriched by information from a specific PDF document.
-Using advanced NLP techniques and a vector database, PDFBot effectively mitigates hallucinations and ensures accurate responses.
+Using advanced LLM techniques through OpenAI's GPT-4 API and a FAISS vector database, PDFBot effectively mitigates hallucinations and ensures accurate responses.

 ## **System Architecture**